Share via

 Makers and admins can only use quality of response analytics to see the percentage of good quality responses and any predefined reasons for poor performance.
 Makers can only see the percentage of good quality responses and predefine reasons.

 We tested analytics for quality of responses thoroughly during development to ensure good performance.
-However, on rare occurrences, quality of response assessments may be inaccurate.
+However, on rare occurrences, quality of response assessments might be inaccurate.

 Themes of user questions